 May 18, 2021 / artificial intelligence, Intelligent Process Automation, Machine Learning

-As companies seek to automate document processing, a first step is often to use a robotic process automation (RPA) tool or a templated approach, which may deliver quick gains for simple processes involving structured content.
+As companies seek to automate document processing, a first step is to use robotic process automation (RPA) or a templated approach, which may deliver quick gains for simple processes involving structured content.
 But to automate the processing of unstructured content, you’ll find three big reasons why a template-less approach is required.

 AI is required for variable content

 For RPA or templated automation approaches to be effective, you need to know precisely where the data you want to extract from a given document will be.
 Because unstructured content is highly variable, it’s virtually impossible to create enough templates to automate data extraction effectively.